andriyvasylyna/couchdb-scripts/README.md

                         restore directory with files to be uploaded to server -a AUTH, --auth AUTH  path to file with credentials for Couchdb -u USER, --user USER  username in Couchdb
-  -f FILTER, --filter FILTER
-                        Filter or not filtering MODB, default no, to enable set to yes

 ```
 **couch_replication.py**